Rape in India: Legal response

-The revised statutes of 2013 Indian law, in section 376A, mandates minimum punishment in certain cases.
+The revised statutes of 2013 Indian law, in section 376A, mandate minimum punishment in certain cases.
 For instance, if the sexual assault inflicts an injury which causes death or causes the victim to be in a persistent vegetative state, then the convicted rapist must be sentenced to rigorous imprisonment of at least twenty years and up to the remainder of the natural life or with a death penalty."
 In the case of "gang rape", the same mandatory sentencing is now required by law.
 The convicted is also required to pay compensation to the victim which shall be reasonable to meet the medical expenses and rehabilitation of the victim, and per Section 357 B in the Code of Criminal Procedure.
 Death penalty for the most extreme rape cases is specified.

-The 2013 law also increased the age of consent from 16 years to 18 years, and any sexual activity with anyone less than age of 18, irrespective of consent, now constitutes statutory rape.
+The 2013 law also increased the age of consent from 16 years to 18 years, and any sexual activity with anyone younger than age of 18, irrespective of consent, now constitutes statutory rape.

 The new law has made it mandatory for all government and privately run hospitals in India to give free first aid and medical treatment to victims of rape.

 As well, in May 2013, the Supreme Court of India held that the two-finger test on a rape victim violates her right to privacy, and asked the Delhi government to provide better medical procedures to confirm sexual assault.

-On 3 November 2015 the Allahabad High Court observed that a child born out of rape will have inheritance rights over the property of the assaulter and will be treated as illegitimate, however if the child is taken for adoption then he/she will not have any rights on the property of the biological father.
+On 3 November 2015 the Allahabad High Court observed that a child born out of rape will have inheritance rights over the property of the assaulter and will be treated as illegitimate.
+However, if the child is taken for adoption then he/she will not have any rights on the property of the biological father.

 National Database on Sexual Offenders (NDSO)

-The government on September 20, 2018 launched the National Database on Sexual Offenders (NDSO).
+The government, on 20 September 2018, launched the National Database on Sexual Offenders (NDSO).
 The database contains entries of offenders convicted under charges of rape, gang rape, POCSO and eve teasing.
 The portal as of now contains 440,000 entries of cases that have been reported since 2008.
 It's managed by the National Crime Records Bureau.
-The database is accessible only to the law enforcement agencies for investigation and monitoring purpose.
+The database is accessible only to the law enforcement agencies for investigation and monitoring purposes.